Let us answer all your admissions questions.

 - Please return all items to the address at the top of the agreement/enrollment form along with payment.
 Make the check or money order payable to Lynnes Welding Training, Inc. LWT does not accept cash for tuition.

 - The school will acknowledge student enrollment by phone or mail.
 We will also inform you of your start date and/or the dates for prerequisite testing for placement.
 A list of the required safety equipment and supplies is listed in the catalog, under the course tuition section.

 - Report to the school on the stated orientation time in your acceptance letter.
 (Generally, the Friday before the start date at 1:00pm)

 - Regular classes start 8:00a.m. for remainder of the scheduled class(s) (unless there is a holiday scheduled.).

 Please do not report to the school until you receive confirmation of your starting date.

 Since LWT measures its period of attendance in clock hours rather than credit hours, credits earned at other institutions are not accepted.
 There are no articulation or transfer agreements with any other colleges or universities.
 However, if the student has current up-to-date welding certifications from other facilities, LWT can waive the requirements needed for certain courses.

-Entrance in our training program is open to almost any prospective student with a desire to learn how to weld.
+Entrance into our training program is open to almost any prospective student with a desire to learn how to weld.

 A high school diploma is preferred but is not necessary for individual skills training courses.
-However, you must have a high school diploma or GED to be eligible for the Combination Welder I Program.
-A copy of the high school diploma, GED or academic transcripts must be obtained for LWT records.
+However, you must have a valid high school diploma or GED to be eligible for the Combination Welder I Program.
+A copy of the valid high school diploma, GED or academic transcripts must be obtained for LWT records.

 Applicants must be 18 years or older by the first day class.